hgropper/AI-Project-Predicting-Cells/README.md

 Every file in this submission was used to put together our submission file!

 # Submission File
 Intro To AI Assignment 2A.pdf <- Worth looking at!
+This was written in LaTeX.

 # Hardest Question
 The most difficult question in this assignment was predicting positions of a robot in question 5.